suvinmajithia/suvinmajithia/README.md

 - Security Data Scientist / ML Engineer for Threat Detection
 - Detection Engineering with ML (UEBA, anomaly, fraud, DDoS)
 - AI Security / ML for Security Analytics
-- I am a Canadian citizen and am eligible to work in the United States; I will require employer sponsorship for U.S.-based roles
+- I am a Canadian citizen and am eligible to work in the United States; I can also self sponsor for TN visa without any employer sponsorship for U.S.-based roles

 📫 Reach me: `majithiasuvin.1995@gmail.com`